Although web design best practices change on a regular basis, there are three sections that remain constant on every good website:

 - Body: The body is where the main content of the web page is displayed.

-- Footer: The footer is located at the bottom of a web page, and repeats some elements of the header/body copy, in addition to fine print and copyright notices.
+- Footer: The footer is located at the bottom of a web page, and repeats some elements of the header/body copy, in addition to the fine print and copyright notices.

 For the purpose of this topic, we’ll be focusing specifically on website footer design.